Dr Marcia Walker 1/11/2021

 What should you do about it right now?

-There is certainly no need to panic, no need to avoid neighbours and no need to rush into anything now, but an orderly move to a higher state of preparedness is certainly called for.
+no need to panic, no need to avoid neighbours and no need to rush into anything now, but an orderly move to a higher state of preparedness is certainly called for.
 In the very unlikely event of a pandemic, essential services such as power and water are expected to function normally, but access to shops may be difficult and it really helps to prevent disease spread if you stay away from other people.
 You may also find yourself isolated from others without notice, or needing to stay away from home or school so be prepared to keep in touch, and be able to isolate yourself if required to do so.
 The key is trying to prevent transmission, and having the ability to help yourselves so that emergency services are freed to deal with others who cannot.

 Take a trip to visit your neighbours - community bonds are really important at times like this.
 Help elderly neighbours and relatives to prepare.